 University of Chicago - Booth School of Business; NBER

 Fama-Miller Working Paper

-We show that the 2006 to 2009 housing collapse in the United States resulted in a very unequal distribution of wealth shocks due to geographic variation in ex-ante leverage and house price declines.
-We investigate the consumption consequences of these wealth shocks and show that the consumption risk-sharing hypothesis is easily rejected.
-We estimate an elasticity of consumption with respect to housing net worth of 0.6 to 0.8 and an average marginal propensity to consume (MPC) of 5 to 7 cents for every dollar loss in housing wealth.
-Further, estimated MPCs are significantly higher for poorer and more levered households.
+We investigate the consumption consequences of the 2006 to 2009 housing collapse using the highly unequal geographic distribution of wealth losses across the United States.
+We estimate a large elasticity of consumption with respect to housing net worth of 0.6 to 0.8, which soundly rejects the hypothesis of full consumption risk-sharing.
+The average marginal propensity to consume (MPC) out of housing wealth is 5 to 7 cents with substantial heterogeneity across zip codes.
+Zip codes with poorer and more levered households have a significantly higher MPC out of housing wealth.
+In line with the MPC result, zip codes experiencing larger wealth losses, particularly those with poorer and more levered households, experience a larger reduction in credit limits, refinancing likelihood, and credit scores.
 Our findings highlight the role of debt and the geographic distribution of wealth shocks in explaining the large and unequal decline in consumption from 2006 to 2009.

-Keywords: Great Recession, Aggregate Demand, Consumption, Household Leverage, Household Debt, Marginal Propensity to Consume
+Keywords: Great Recession, Aggregate Demand, Consumption, Household Leverage, Household Debt, Marginal Propensity to Consume, Deleveraging

 JEL Classification: E20, E30, E40, E51working papers series

 Date posted: November 18, 2011 ; Last revised: June 7, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo2 in 0.453 seconds